As published in the Plains Producer, Wednesday 17 February 2016

 Biostimulants that promote a balanced release of nutrients with the added stimulus of soil microbes have demonstrated they have a role in agricultural production in the Balaklava district.

-Following demonstrations of economic gains in cereals, Derryn Stringer of Agfert fertilizers this year encouraged a prominent producer to try Balance & Grow on his oaten hay paddocks.
+Following demonstrations of economic gains in cereals, Derryn Stringer of Agfert fertilizers encouraged a prominent producer to try Balance & Grow on his oaten hay paddocks.